jsmootiv/jsmootiv.github.io/_posts/2017-05-30-what-you-need-to-know-to-get-started-in-cryptocurrencies.md

   - resources
 ---

-Over the past couple of months, I've had a few people reach out to me to ask about my thoughts on the "fill in the blank" ICO or "investing in Bitcoin".
+Over the past couple of months, I've had a few people reach out to me to ask about my thoughts on the "fill in the blank" Initial Coin Offering (ICO) or "investing in Bitcoin".
 The frequency of these requests has gone up, so there are probably a bunch of others interested in the space.
 I wrote this so that anyone else who cares about what I think has a reference.

 First a quick little background on me.
 I've been following cryptocurrencies since 2010.
 I tried to buy Bitcoin back in 2011 but it was too difficult at the time --and I was broke.
 I started trading in 2013 and most recently I've been doing some contract software engineering work in the space.
 A friend and I also have built a lightweight algorithmic trading system that is currently in production.